reactchartjs/react-chartjs-2/website/docs/migration-to-v4.md

 <Line data={chartData} />
 ```

-## Draw charts with gradients
+## Drawing charts with gradients

-The possibility to pass a function to the `data` prop was removed.
+The option to pass a function to the `data` prop was removed.

 ```jsx title="v3"
 const chartData = canvas => {